The Adventures of Huckleberry Finn

 But a particular characteristic of this modern classic makes re-reading especially interesting—urgent even.
 And that's its handling of the issue of race.
 How we react to reading The Adventures of Huckleberry Finn is a barometer of where we are as a society in the struggle against racism.

 Readers at the time, as you can imagine, were divided.
 Controversy raged over the novel and it was banned in some places.
-It was both praised and attacked for being pro-black, of course, at a time when the segregationist Jim Crow laws were being promulgated to keep blacks down in the South.
+It was both praised and attacked for being pro-black, at a time when the segregationist Jim Crow laws were being promulgated to keep blacks down in the South.
 But it was also criticized for representing them badly.
 In Huckleberry Finn, Jim and the other black characters are kind and caring human beings, but they are also superstitious, ignorant and servile, often acting as the butts of humour.
 Some saw this as reflecting the reality of the slave-owning days, while others found it insulting.

-You can find countless other issues in this novel written by a man trying to rise above the prejudices of his age in nineteenth-century America.
+You can find countless other problematic issues in this novel written by a man trying to rise above the prejudices of his age in nineteenth-century America.

 I'd like to say that awareness of none of these issues detracts from the greatness of The Adventures of Huckleberry Finn.
 But that would be naïve.
 They do create difficulties in appreciating the novel.
 They certainly should affect how—or if—we teach this novel to the young.